TFCA Annual Conference Graphic

 • Working with the State of Texas TCEQ

-• The importance of using a non-PFAS foam and how that could have devastated our city financial situation if we had used AFFF
+• The importance of using a non-PFAS foam and how that could have devastated our city's financial situation if we had used AFFF

 • Final messaging and trust of the community